Share this Article:

-Abilities are what you are born with – what comes easy and natural to you.
+Your natural abilities are what you are born with.
+It is what comes easy and natural to you.
 Your natural abilities provide you the most joy when in use and the most career frustration when not fully utilized.
 Your natural abilities are the foundation of your assessment and discovery process;

 Skills are learned and are mastered with over time with practice.
 You may or may not enjoy all the skills you learned even if you do them well;

 Interests are what produce excitement and passions – time seems to go by without you noticing it when you are focused on your interests.
 However, interests do change over time and so it is important to know how to adapt our career vision to our changing interests;

-Goals are those things we wish to accomplish and be proud of – either done for ourselves or for the benefit of others (usually more impactful and satisfying).
+Personal Goals are those things we wish to accomplish and be proud of.
+You strive to achieve things for yourself or for the benefit of others (usually more impactful and satisfying).
 Goals provide us the motivation to power through and complete the tasks;

-Career Development Cycle include the many transitions or turning points we face throughout life, such as moving from college to a paying job or facing the prospect of a mid-career crisis.
+You will face many transitions or turning points throughout life.
+This includes events such as moving from college to a paying job or facing the prospect of a mid-career crisis.
 Understanding where we are in the cycle helps us cope with what to do next.